2-130 Rebecca Crown Center

 Meet the Staff

-She earned a BS from Loyola University, double majoring in psychology and Spanish.
-She also obtained an MBA from Loyola University and an MS in higher education administration and policy from Northwestern University’s School of Education and Social Policy.
+She earned a BS, in Psychology and Spanish Language and Literature, and an MBA from Loyola University.
+She also received an MS in Higher Education Administration and Policy from Northwestern’s School of Education and Social Policy.

-In the Office of the President, Anderson directs the Mellon Mays Undergraduate Fellowship (MMUF) program and the Distinguished Secondary Teacher Award (DSTA) program.
-She also provides support for University commencement, honors ceremony, and the Presidential Directive on Intercollegiate Athletics, among other academic projects and initiatives.
-Additionally, she serves as a member of the Committee on Athletics and Recreation, the One Book One Northwestern Selection Committee, and the Association of Northwestern Women Executive Board.
+Lisa directs the Mellon Mays Undergraduate Fellowship (MMUF) program and the Distinguished Secondary Teacher Award (DSTA) program.
+She also provides support for commencement and honors ceremonies, the Presidential Directive on Intercollegiate Athletics, and other academic projects and initiatives.
+She additionally serves as a member of the Committee on Athletics and Recreation, the One Book One Northwestern Selection Committee, and the Association of Northwestern Women Executive Board.

-Nancy M. Cunniff joined Northwestern in 2010 as coordinator of One Book One Northwestern, a program aimed at engaging the campus in a common conversation centered on a carefully chosen, thought-provoking book.
-During her tenure she has elevated the “One Book” brand to become a signature University program involving the entire campus.
-Each year she develops new strategies, partnerships and programs centered on the annual theme.
+Nancy M. Cunniff joined Northwestern in 2010 as coordinator of One Book One Northwestern, a program aimed at engaging the campus in a common conversation around a thought-provoking book.
+During her tenure, she has elevated the “One Book” brand to become a signature University program involving the entire campus.
+Each year she develops new strategies, partnerships and programs centered on the book’s themes.
 A hallmark of the initiative includes a humanities festival that fosters interdisciplinary conversation and community.
-She supervises all logistics surrounding every event including campus visits from high-profile speakers.
+She supervises all logistics, including campus visits from high-profile speakers.